 This result can be attributed to two factors.
 They have huge Fossil Fuel reserves and a small population of about 2.9 million only.
 This number comprises about 12% Qatari Citizens and 88% Foreign Nationals.
 About 96,000 Filipinos are working in Qatar.

-Most of the jobs in Qatar for Filipinos are in the field of Hospitality, Health Care, Engineering, Maintenance, and in Sales.
+Most of the jobs in Qatar for Filipinos are in the fields of Hospitality, Health Care, Engineering, Maintenance, and Sales.
 Such work includes but is not limited to a nurse, driver, household worker, sales executive, teacher, carpenter, cook, technician, and engineer.

-Qatar is located 7,312km west of Manila Philippines.
+Qatar is located 7,312 KM (4543.47 Miles) west of Manila Philippines.
 From Manila to Doha, it will take you 9 hours and 30 minutes by airplane.
 Qatar’s official currency is the Qatari Riyal.
-One Riyal is equivalent to 15.98 pesos.
+One Qatari Riyal is equivalent to 15.98 Philippine Pesos, depending on the exchange rate.

 The main driving force in Singapore’s economy is its banking and finance sector, manufacturing sector, tourism, and logistics sector.
 The country is one of the top financial centers in the world as of September 2022, it has overtaken Hong Kong as the top financial hub in Asia.
 Singapore’s manufacturing sector contributes about 21% of its GDP.